 8. Take a social media break

 This is talked about all the time, but for a very good reason.
-I was off Instagram for three days and literally just added the app back an hour ago.
-It’s amazing how quickly that instinct returns that I need to keep checking so sometimes going cold turkey for a few days is necessary.
 And while we’re on the subject?
 Don’t waste time on comments on controversial posts and don’t engulf more news than necessary.
-24-hour news channels have the responsibility to make 24-hours of content that is urgent and news even if it’s not.
+24-hour news channels have the responsibility to make 24 hours of content that is urgent and news even if it’s not.
 It convinces us that we are “uninformed” if we aren’t getting a daily dose of hours of news.
 If you aren’t sure if too much news is negatively impacting you, give it up for a short time and see what happens.
 My anxiety many times correlates with me reading more news stories on FB than I should.
 Check out our social media detox to dive deeper into this!

 9. Get moving